seatable/seatable-admin-docs/docs/upgrade/migrate-seatable-release.md

 - MYSQL_ROOT_PASSWORD
 - TIME_ZONE

-Rename docker-compose.yml to docker-compose.old to prevent that it is used anylonger.
+Rename docker-compose.yml to docker-compose.old to prevent that it is used any longer.
 The command is

 ```bash
 mv /opt/seatable/docker-compose.yml /opt/seatable/docker-compose.old